-As much as you want to try to match your student's volume is not the way to go if you want them to both calm and quiet down.
-So we have looked at some techniques and tips you can implement the next time you feel the noise level of your class is becoming disruptive.
+As much as you want to try to match your student's volume is not the way to go if you want them to both calm down and quiet down.
+So we have looked at some techniques and tips any faculty member and teacher can implement the next time they feel the noise level of the class is becoming disruptive.